 Don't forget it, because the plant can drown if you do.
 You can also fully submerge the pot in a bucket of water to re-hydrate the soil.
 Stick a skewer or a pencil in the soil at the top to make sure the water soaks in.

-I'm not a big fan of deadheading.
+We're not a big fan of deadheading.
 It's one of those tedious garden chores that almost as soon as you finish it, you have to start over again.
-I've found that if I deadhead while I'm talking on the phone or listening to music with headphones, it makes it much more enjoyable.
-I even have gardening playlists.
-Deadheading mums is worth the trouble though.
+We've found that if we deadhead while We're talking on the phone or listening to music with headphones, it makes it much more enjoyable.
+We even have gardening playlists.
+Deadheading mums are worth the trouble though.
 They will look much better and chances are they will last longer.

 Choosing the right plant is key to having it thrive.
 A plant that has repeatedly dried out will be stressed and not a good candidate.

-While some people try to overwinter their mums, I've never had much luck with it.
-I treat them as an annual and pitch them onto the compost pile after they've been killed by frost.
+While some people try to overwinter their mums, we've never had much luck with it.
+We treat them as an annual and pitch them onto the compost pile after they've been killed by frost.